sitMCella/toggl-trello-kpi/README.md

 Where:
  - choice_id: 1 -> Download the Toggl Time data as CSV file.
  - choice_id: 2 -> Download the Trello cards as CSV file.
- - choice_id: 3 -> Insert the Toggl Time data into the database from a CSV file.
+ - choice_id: 3 -> Insert either the Toggl Time entries or the Trello card entries into the database from a CSV file.
  - choice_id: 4 -> Download and store into the database the Toggl Time data.
  - choice_id: 5 -> Download and store into the database the Trello Board cards.
  - choice_id: 6 -> Download the database as CSV file.
 Provide the database name as argument.
 Provide optionally the list of column names as argument.